b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 ```

 In general, for quite some time the money we pay to the bank mostly pay off the
-interest and not the capital (see @fig:mortgagePrincipalsYrByYr).
+interest and not the principal (see @fig:mortgagePrincipalsYrByYr).

 ![Principal still owned to the bank year by year.
 Mortgage: $200,000 at 6.49% yearly for 20 years.
 The estimation may not be accurate.](./images/mortgagePrincipalsYrByYr.png){#fig:mortgagePrincipalsYrByYr}

-To answer the last question (which mortgage is more worth it in terms of total
+To answer the last question (which mortgage is more worth it for us in terms of
-payment and total interest) we'll use a [pie
+total payment and total interest) we'll use a [pie
 chart](https://docs.makie.org/v0.21/reference/plots/pie).

 ```